 The committees facilitate the workings of the board.
 The board reports on the activities of each committee in the Signatory General Meeting (SGM) papers.

-The committee’s purpose is to provide guidance to the Executive and make recommendations to the Board as necessary on: the Board and company’s governance, including guidelines, policies and practices; the PRI Board’s effectiveness, including skills, diversity and expertise; the PRI Board elections; and the PRI Code of Ethics and related ethical issues.
+The committee’s purpose is to provide guidance to the Executive and make recommendations to the Board as necessary on: the Board and company’s governance, including guidelines, policies and practices; the PRI Board’s effectiveness, including skills, diversity and expertise; the PRI Board elections; signatory categorisation; and signatory accountability and any other issues around signatory status.

 The committee’s purpose is to guide the preparation of financial system, policy and ‘drive meaningful data’ related content for the Board.
 This would include strategic guidance on the activities to realise a sustainable financial system (as set out in the PRI’s mission) and oversight of the PRI’s programme to drive meaningful data throughout markets.

-This is an ad hoc committee, and the expectation is that the committee will cease to operate in April 2023 with the completed roll-out of the new Reporting and Assessment Framework, or when the board consider that the committee is no longer necessary.
+This is an ad hoc committee, and the expectation is that the committee will cease to operate in 2023 with the completed roll-out of the new Reporting and Assessment Framework, or when the board consider that the committee is no longer necessary.

 The committee’s role is to support the board on the development of the PRI strategy.

 If you have any queries related to the board committees or would like to contact the respective committee chairs, please contact firstname.lastname@example.org.